arashnm80/arashnm80.github.io/quotes.md

 > This life, this year, this year, this second

-> My time is limited, I'm not gonna waste it living someone else’s life.

 > I won't get rich by renting out my time.

 > Assess every choice with a single question: "If I time-travel to past, do I repeat it again the same?"